Douglas Barr

-Douglas Barr (born May 1, 1949), also credited as Doug Barr, is an American actor, writer, and director.
+Douglas Barr (born May 1, 1949) is an American actor, writer, and director.
 He has starred in movies and on television.

+Early life

 Barr was born in Cedar Rapids, Iowa.

+Career

 His big role came in the ABC TV series The Fall Guy as Howie Munson from 1981 to 1986.
 Barr then made some guest appearances on series such as Fantasy Island, The Love Boat, Hotel, and Murder, She Wrote.
 His other well-known role was in the short-lived CBS TV series The Wizard as Alex Jagger from 1986 to 1987, and he later starred as Bill Stillfield in the hit CBS series Designing Women from 1988 to 1991.

 The first feature film in which he starred was the horror movie Deadly Blessing (1981).
 He also starred in The Unseen, another horror movie.
 His last film role was in the erotic film Temptation (1994).
 He went on to direct numerous TV movies.

 In 1998, Barr started Hollywood and Vine Cellars, a small, high-end wine producer in Napa Valley.

+Personal life

+In June 1984, Douglas Barr and Clare Ann Kirkconnell married.